A Traditional Sailing Experience

 First there quick safety briefing to the guests whilst last minute preparations are made.
 It’s then on with the engines and away with the mooring strop.
 Irene is underway!

-With the six sails up, the engine is turned off and Charlie eases Irene off the wind.
+With the six sails up, the engine is turned off and Ieuan eases Irene off the wind.
 The sail’s fill and she leans slightly into the breeze.
 We’re sailing.

 Now seems an appropriate time for some refreshment.
 Tea and coffee is produced from the galley accompanied by fresh bacon sandwiches.
 Our chef has been busy whilst the guests and crew have been hoisting the sails.
 It may be a traditional sailing experience but there’s no need to forego a few luxuries!
 Suitably refreshed, the guests have the opportunity to admire the scenery or get involved in sailing the ship.
 Whether it’s learning to helm her under the watchful eye of the crew, some instruction in producing the perfect long splice from Brendan or merely watching the world pass by as Irene serenely glides past the North Devon coast.